Teacher’s Treasure: 8 Time-saving Online Resources for Teaching French

 This is a very comprehensive grammar site—easily one of the best.
 You can download PDFs of the grammar lessons with related quizzes included.
 Print them off, give them to your students and they will easily get sucked into the fine points of grammar.

 The explanations make every grammar point easy to understand, and the quirky animal characters in the example sentences make the whole grammar beast very student-friendly.

 The next three sites don’t offer downloadable resources as such, but instead they are virtual interactive resource treasure troves.

 Whether you use it in class or have students use it for at-home practice, FluentU’s authentic videos make French fun and approachable.
-It takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 This awesome site is particularly aimed at the AP and GCSE curriculum, but the listening, writing and speaking exercises can be adapted to any setting.
 This site allows your students to work on an exercise and email it to you when they have finished.